How Nigerian singers have won the hearts of Romanians

 "People cross the road to meet me, they would hug me and tell me they love me," she told the BBC.

-Although she didn't win, Meriam said she received a lot of love from the Romanian public, with people walking across to her in public and saying: "We want you to win."
+Although she did not win, Nduibusi said she received a lot of love from the Romanian public, with people walking across to her in public and saying: "We want you to win."

-In fact, mixed-race singer Julie Mayaya was named Voice of Romania in 2012, becoming the first female winner and the fist non-white person to win a talent show in the country.
+In fact, mixed-race singer Julie Mayaya was named Voice of Romania in 2012, becoming the first female winner and the first non-white person to win a talent show in the country.

-Ms Mayaya, who is partly of Congolese descent, then found more success when she got a part in a Romanian TV show, which at the time was unprecedented.
+Mayaya, who is partly of Congolese descent, then found more success when she got a part in a Romanian TV show, which at the time was unprecedented.

 'It's not racism'